-- Apply to the Chair of the department during their junior year. - Be a music major. - Hold a 3.5 grade point in the major (3.25 overall). - Earn two credit hours in Music 491-496: Independent Study.
+- Hold a 3.5 grade point in the major (3.25 overall). - Earn two credit hours in Music 491-496: Independent Study.
 Candidates for Honors will complete a substantial scholarly or artistic project.
 The results of the project must be either published or presented in a forum such as the Student Research Forum, a professional conference, or a colloquium of Music faculty and students.
 Artistic presentations must include committee-approved research on the works performed.